 Testing, providing imagery to prove testing, real measurements, solid analysis – it’s a hard road to legitimacy, but worth walking it when everyone stands to gain from it.

 This testing claim is right in the title, front and center, so everyone can see it.
+Keep scrolling down to get into the individual reviews.

 The testing claim from Forbes is (once again) right in the title of the post.
 Forbes even makes the claim that they’ve put these headsets through their paces.
 Unfortunately, using a headset for hours isjn’t quite the same as testing it – at least not entirely.
 There’s plenty you can learn about from a headset by using it, especially given how much things like sound are a matter of taste, but other things like maximum volume and latency are firmly in the realm of measured testing, not simply using a headset while you play a few matches of CoD.